dart-lang/site-www/src/tools/diagnostic-messages.md

 #### Examples

-The following code produces this diagnostic because the constructor is not a `const` constructor:
+The following code produces this diagnostic because the constructor isn't a `const` constructor:

 {% prettify dart tag=pre+code %}